 There are other beaches to see fireworks, but the beach in the Coney Island section of Brooklyn shows the sparkly displays regularly during the summer season.
 Every Friday night starting in June and ending in September, the boardwalk fills with spectators excitedly peering towards the ocean, the amusement park behind and the still ocean before as they await the start of the fireworks.
 Typically, the display starts at 9:30 so be prepared for a long night if you have to trek back to Manhattan to your accommodations.

-To make the most the evening, head to the boardwalk a bit early to take in the multicultural magic that is Brooklyn.
+To make the most of the evening, head to the boardwalk a bit early to take in the multicultural magic that is Brooklyn.
 Expect to see any and everything.
 My family has had the chance to hold a live snake, see first class break dancing, and dance to live reggaetón: all for free.
-There is also an amusement park, game arcades, an aquarium, museums and numerous restaurants for those who want to make the visit a whole day affair.
+There is also an amusement park, games arcade, an aquarium, museums and numerous restaurants for those who want to make the visit a whole day affair.

 This parade is possibly the most risqué free summer activity in all of New York City.
 Early each summer Brooklyn’s Coney Island gets invaded by the fabled creatures for a colorful, risqué parade that many attend with relish each year.
 The parade normally takes place towards the end of June when it is getting warm, but it's still not too hot to spend a significant amount of the day outside.

-5. Tour One of Central Garden’s Gorgeous Gardens
+5. Tour One of Central Park’s Gorgeous Gardens

 To visitors and locals, Central Park feels like New York City’s personal oasis.
 The popular public park overflows with nature and calm all year round.
 However, in summer it really comes alive with color and life.
 Head to one of the soothing gardens to spend a few hours admiring nature at its best.